 As soon as your interviewer asks you if you have any questions in mind, try your best to formulate a good and intelligent one.
 That's why, aside from thinking sharply, you also need to listen carefully throughout the course of the interview.

 Once you've already formulated a question or two, do your best to keep them in mind and wait until your interviewer asks you if you have any.
-Don't interrupt him or her.
+Don't interrupt them.

 Brilliant questions will make you notable.
 It means you're listening well and you are eager to learn more.
 That's why good and intelligent questions are so important.